Online Flexible Busy Time Scheduling on Heterogeneous Machines: Warm-up: Agreeable Deadlines

 \subsection{Difficulty in non-agreeable deadlines}

 Any algorithm for this problem can execute batches only when it is forced to, i.e., when the current time slot $\tau$ is the deadline of some uncompleted job $j^*$, as there is nothing to be gained from executing a batch before a deadline.
-Additionally, jobs can always be assigned to an open batch by an earliest deadline first (EDF) rule.
+Additionally, jobs can always be assigned to an open batch by an earliest deadline first (EDF) rule---that is, as long as a batch has space, repeatedly select from the set of jobs released and not yet assigned to a batch the job with the earliest deadline, and assign it to the batch.
 It follows that the only remaining decision for an algorithm is what type of batch (and hence machine) should be used to execute job $j^*$ at time $\tau$; note that another way to phrase this question is how many waiting jobs should be processed with $j^*$.
-We already discussed how an adversary can punish an algorithm for processing too many waiting jobs at a time slot by dispatching a huge batch of jobs soon after (as it would have been more cost efficient to execute everyone together on a machine with large capacity).
+An adversary can punish an algorithm for processing too many waiting jobs at a time slot by dispatching a huge batch of jobs soon after (as it would have been more cost efficient to execute every job together on a machine with large capacity).
 On the flip side, the adversary can punish an algorithm for processing small batches by not sending any new jobs (as a large batch would have been more cost efficient here).
 We discuss why some simple heuristics to choose the machine type fail in Appendix \ref{sec: app-algs}.

 Agreeable deadlines were easy to handle because we can charge the cost of the Greedy algorithm to simple lower bounds on cost(\textsf{OPT}), and recall that the lower bounds were due to the nice structure of the intervals corresponding to the batches created by Greedy.
 For general deadlines, we are able to track a more complicated set of intervals corresponding to batches in order to decide which machine type to use at the deadline of an uncompleted job.
 Moreover, this complicated interval structure implies we need a more careful lower bound on cost(\textsf{OPT}).
 Specifically, our algorithm tracks a set of nested intervals $[r_{j^*},\tau]=I_0 \subseteq I_1\subseteq \cdots \subseteq I_k$, all with right endpoint $\tau$, where for every $\ell \in \{0,...,k\}$, a batch of type $\ell$ was already executed in interval $I_\ell$.
 Eventually, our method of constructing this sequence of nested intervals produces an interval $I_{\ell^*}$ that contains no time slot where a batch of type $\ell^*$ was executed.
 This indicates that our algorithm should create a batch of type $\ell^*$ at time $\tau$.